Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Conclusion

-Neutron star ocean tides may contribute to future multi-messenger observations of astrophysical compact binary mergers.
-From the timing of neutron star resonant tides as compared with other forms of astrophysical emission, we can learn about compact binaries and neutron star oceans.
-Multi-messenger emission of neutron stars, with the addition of emission from ocean tidal waves, will contain essential information about the enigmatic but rich dynamics of neutron stars and their interior structure, probing the geophysics of these objects.
+Neutron star ocean tides and oscillations may contribute to future multi-messenger observations of astrophysical compact binary mergers and neutron stars.
+Future studies into ocean tidal waves on top of crustal mountains \citep{2021MNRAS.500.5570G, 2021MNRAS.507..116G} and resultant neutron star ocean tsunamis may yield interesting results.
+More exotic systems including collisions between neutron stars and planets may also produce ocean activity that results in multi-messenger emission.
+Multi-messenger emission from neutron stars, including emission from ocean tidal waves, will provide new knowledge about the enigmatic but rich physics of neutron stars.